Have you heard of S.U.R.F.?

 When you are talking with your child, one way to convey understanding is to say, “Yeah, I can see how you would…”

-Being understanding is not being sarcastic, putting your child down, or trying to tell him or her how to think.
+Being understanding is not being sarcastic, putting your child down, or telling him or her how to think.
 Understanding is putting yourself in their shoes.
 It’s considering their emotions and reactions to situations.
 Even though you may not have used drugs or alcohol, you most likely went through similar feelings when you were your child’s age.

 Accept Partial Responsibility

-Accepting responsibility can be a hard thing for parents to do.
+Accepting responsibility can be hard for parents.
 When you take responsibility for a part of the problem, it does not mean that your child’s drug or alcohol use is your fault.
-Yet, it helps to share in the issue and step up to the part that you feel you may have played.
+Yet, it helps to share in the issue and step up to any part that you feel you may have played.

-When you accept responsibility, it shows your child that you are not casting blame, but that you are interested in solving the problem.
+When you accept responsibility, it shows your child that you are not casting blame but are interested in solving the problem.

 And it also tells your child that you are a team.
 You are in this together.